-To be admitted to the Master of Arts in Family Studies and Gerontology (thesis-based) program, students will normally have completed a four-year baccalaureate degree from an accredited university in a social science area (e.g., psychology, sociology, family studies, gerontology, child and youth study, social work, education) with a minimum of a B average (GPA 3.0).
+To be admitted to the Master of Arts in Family Studies and Gerontology (thesisbased) program, students will normally have completed a four-year baccalaureate degree from an accredited university in a social science area (e.g., psychology, sociology, family studies, gerontology, child and youth study, social work, education) with a minimum of a B average (GPA 3.0).
 Undergraduate courses in statistics, research methods, and at least five courses (2.5 units) in family studies or gerontology are required by all applicants.
 Where there are deficiencies, students may be required to complete additional undergraduate and/or graduate coursework and obtain a minimum of B in these courses prior to acceptance.
-Applicants must complete the Graduate Studies Application Package by February 15 for fall admission or by November 2 for winter admission.
+Applicants must complete the Graduate Studies Application Package by February 15 for fall admission.
 Applicants are required to submit a sample of writing that demonstrates their research potential as a graduate student in the Department of Family Studies and Gerontology.

 To be admitted to the Master of Family Studies and Gerontology (course-based) program, students will normally have completed an undergraduate degree in family studies, gerontology, sociology, psychology, or related health profession (e.g., social work, nursing, health education, pharmacy) with a minimum of a B average (3.0 GPA) in the last 10.0 units of study.
 An undergraduate research methods course and an undergraduate statistics course is also required as background preparation for graduate courses in research methods (GFSG 6606- required) and statistics (GEPY 6608- an elective).
 Where there are deficiencies, students may be required to complete additional undergraduate and/or graduate coursework and obtain a minimum of B in these courses prior to acceptance.
-Applicants must complete the Graduate Studies Application Package by February 15 for fall admission or by November 2 for winter admission.
+Applicants must complete the Graduate Studies Application Package by February 15 for fall admission.